yatsu/bestmix/README.md

 __NOTE: Bestmix is under development.
 Caching and error handling are not implemented yet.__

-Bestmix is a set of boilerplate to build both Rails-based web app and iOS app integrated with each other.
+Bestmix is a boilerplate to build both Rails-based web app and iOS app integrated with each other.
 They are connected with JSON REST API supporting OAuth2 authentication, pagination and caching.
 You can build your own server-side and client-side quickly by extending it.